minhcp/BNE/README.md

-# BNE
-Pretrained Biomedical Name Encoder
+# Pretrained Biomedical Name Encoder

 This repository contains the pre-trained biomedical name encoders proposed in the paper "Robust Representation Learning of Biomedical Names", ACL 2019.